Yaw Yeboah: Los Angeles FC

 On 24 January 2025, Yeboah was signed by Los Angeles FC on a two-year deal.
 Los Angeles acquired his MLS rights from San Diego FC in exchange for $50,000 in General Allocation Money.
 San Diego earlier had selected Yeboah in the 2024 MLS Re-Entry Draft in December.

-On 25 October 2025, Yeboah, along with former Columbus Crew teammate Derrick Jones, was placed on administrative leave by the MLS pending a review of potential rule violations.
+On 25 October 2025, Yeboah, along with former Columbus Crew teammate Derrick Jones, was placed on administrative leave by Major League Soccer pending a review of potential rule violations.
 While on leave, he is prohibited from participating in team activities and competitions.
+On 17 January 2026, Yeboah and LAFC mutually agreed to terminate his contract.
+After leaving the league, on 9 March 2026, following an investigation by the league, he and Jones were issued lifetime bans from the league.
+The investigation found that the pair had "engaged in extensive gambling" together during the 2024 and 2025 seasons, including in one instance both players betting Jones would receive a yellow card in an October 2024 match, and that they also likely exchanged confidential information with other bettors about how the pair planned to receive yellow cards during certain games.

+Qingdao Hainiu

+On 28 February 2026, Yeboah signed with Chinese Super League club Qingdao Hainiu.

 International career

 Youth

 Yeboah has made appearances for the Ghana U-20 team.
 He was awarded "most valuable player" in the 2015 African U-20 Championship scoring two goals.
 He then played in the 2015 FIFA U-20 World Cup, making four appearances and scoring two goals, both from penalties.

 Senior

 Yeboah received his first call up on 26 August 2016, for a 2017 Africa Cup of Nations qualification match against Rwanda and a friendly against Russia.
 He made the bench for the match against Russia, but failed to make an appearance.
 Yeboah made his senior debut with the Ghana national team in a friendly 1–0 loss to Namibia on 9 June 2019.